-From Pain to Power!
-A journey of ACE’s, abuse, hopelessness, gangs, and pity.
+Surviving 3 Honour Killings.
+A journey of ACE's, abuse, hopelessness, and pity.

 Shana's family's tolerance to abuse was higher than your average person.
 Making the family very vulnerable and easy prey to abusers to manipulate, exploit, and control.

 Shana had a challenging upbringing due to all of the adverse childhood experiences she endured.
 Shana was very creative, artistic, yet not very academic due to undiagnosed dyslexia and ADHD traits.
-Poor grades in school, truancy was the norm.
+Poor grades in school and truancy were the norm.
 Shana ran away from home twice at the age of 11 and 13, yet was let down by services and returned home back into the abuse.
 Shana became involved in gangs from east London and after moving up to the north, she became involved in another gang.
 The Gang culture and the gang mindset was where Shana felt she most belonged.
 Shana explained in hindsight how the feeling of belongingness, boundaries, respect and purpose were all present in being part of a gang, something the young mind yearned back then.
-The confusing thing was even though all 6 children and mother experienced DA not all of Shana’s siblings took the same path as Shana.
+The confusing part was even though all 6 children and mother experienced Domestic Abuse, not all of Shana's siblings took the same path as Shana.
 Why was that?

 Shana was forced into a marriage at the age of 17, due to being too 'Westernised'.